-- 4. The Application Controllers for Primary Equipment shall be expandable to the specified I/O point requirements.
+- 3-2.
+Each Application Controller must be capable of standalone direct digital operation utilizing its own processor, non-volatile flash memory, input/output, minimum 8 bit A to D conversion, and include voltage transient and lightning protection devices.
+Firmware revisions to the module must be able to be made from the local workstation, portable operator terminals or from remote locations over modems or LANs. - 4.3.
+The Application Controllers for Primary Equipment shall be expandable to the specified I/O point requirements.
 Each controller shall accommodate multiple I/O Expander Modules via a designated expansion I/O bus port.
-The controller, in conjunction with the expansion modules, shall act as one application controller. - 5.
-All point data, algorithms and application software within the controllers shall be custom programmable from the Operator Workstation. - 6.
+The controller, in conjunction with the expansion modules, shall act as one application controller. - 5.4.
+Each Application Controllers shall be fully programmable and shall permit Aall point data, algorithms and application software within the controllers shall to be customized as required by this specification and the approved sequence of operation. programmable. - 6-5.
 Each Application Controller shall execute application programs, calculations, and commands via a microcomputer resident in the controller.
-All operating parameters for application programs residing in each controller shall be stored in read/write-able nonvolatile flash memory within the controller and will be able to upload/download to/from the Operator Workstation. - 7.
+All operating parameters for application programs residing in each controller shall be stored in read/write-able nonvolatile flash memory within the controller and will be able to upload/download to/from the Operator Workstation.
+Firmware revisions, application programs and program modifications to the controller shall be capable of being performed over the Wide Area Network (WAN). - 7-6.
 Each Application Controller shall be configured on the workstation/server software as a BACnetTM device.
 All of the points shall be configured as BACnet objects.
-Each controller shall include self-test diagnostics which allow the controller to automatically relay to the Global Building Controller /Router any malfunctions or alarm conditions that exceed desired parameters as determined by programming input. - 8.
-Each Application Controller should be capable of performing event notification (alarming). - Each Application Controller should be capable of scheduling using an on-board real-time clock. - Each Application Controller shall contain both software and firmware to perform full DDC PID control loops. - 11.
+Each controller shall include self-test diagnostics which allow the controller to automatically relay to the Global Building Controller /Router any malfunctions or alarm conditions that exceed desired parameters as determined by programming input. - 8-7.
+Each Application Controller should be capable of performing event notification (alarming). - 9-8.
+Each Application Controller should be capable of scheduling, either by using an onboard real-time clock or by receiving the time from the Global Building Controller.
+If time is received from the Global Building controller, the Application Controller must be able to retain the time during a break in communication so that the Application Controller can move from unoccupied to occupied mode appropriately until such time that communication with the Global Building Controller is restored. - 40.9.
+Each Application Controller shall contain both software and firmware to perform full DDC PID control loops. - 41.10.
 Each Application Controller shall contain a port for the interface of maintenance personnel's portable computer.
-All network interrogation shall be possible through this port. - 12.
+All network interrogation shall be possible through this port. - 42.11.
 If being installed outdoors, the Application Controllers shall be capable of being mounted directly in or on the equipment located outdoors.
-The Application Controllers shall be capable of proper operation in an ambient temperature environment of -20 degrees F to + 150 degrees F. - 13.
-Input-Output Processing: - a.
-Digital outputs shall be relays or triacs, 24VAC or VDC minimum.
-Each output shall be configurable as normally open or normally closed. - Universal inputs shall be capable of, 0-20mA, dry contact, and 0-5VDC or 0-10VDC. - c.
-Analog output shall be electronic, voltage mode 0-10VDC or current mode 4-20mA.
+The Application Controllers shall be capable of proper operation in an ambient temperature environment of -20 degrees F to + 150 degrees F. - 13.12.
+Input-Output Processing: